-Saying Goodbye to the Old
+Saying goodbye to the old

 Before you begin finding new friends, it’s time to purge the old.
-Chances are you had friends prior to your recovery that helped enable your addiction.
+Chances are, you had friends prior to your recovery that helped enable your addiction.
 It’s time to rid your life of these people.
 It may be hard and you may have a long history of friendship, but you need to do what is best for you.
 Changing your life for the better should be your priority and if others cannot understand this, it’s time to let them go.

 Deleting phone numbers and unfollowing these individuals on social media can help you cut ties and avoid falling back into bad habits.
 Try avoiding the places you used to frequent together and let your support system know who they are to help keep you accountable.

 Maybe you’ll meet a new fishing buddy or photography companion.
 Many local hobby stores know about groups who meet in the area and can direct you towards the right people.
 Some stores even host onsite groups where you can meet new people and learn a new craft.

 Take a chance and sign up for some classes as well; you’ll all be learning together.
 Your local community center may have a schedule.
 If you’ve always wanted to try something new, now is your chance!

 Finding local clubs and groups is one of the many ways to find new friends.
 Getting to know the people in your support groups will give you a solid foundation to venture out into others.
 Attend your meetings and stay up to date with your local program to set yourself up for success.

-If you’re interested in yoga, find local classes or groups who practice together.
-Maybe your love for books could find home at the local library book club meetings.
+If you’re interested in yoga, find local classes or groups that practice together.
+Maybe your love for books could lead you to your local library’s book club meetings.
 Meetup is a tool that can help you find some of these common interest groups.
 If there isn’t one right for you, consider starting one!

-Volunteer in Your Community
+Volunteer in your community

 Helping others is a great way to help yourself when looking for new friends and opportunities.
 Finding local charities and non-profits in search of volunteers can provide a sober and safe way to give back.
 Volunteering is another great step for your recovery as you learn to spend time on others while healing yourself.

 Find service opportunities that allow you to do what you love.
-If you’re into gardening there are plenty of non-profits that could use help tending to their landscape.
+If you are interested in gardening, there are plenty of non-profits that could use help tending to their landscape.
 Being handy with a hammer could help local groups fix buildings and facilities.